 The railroad crossing doesn't have any crossing gates; instead there's a stop sign and a railroad crossing sign to alert drivers of the crossing.

-Town Manager Gary Carsten told Denver7 earlier this week that the Colorado Public Utilities Commission approved a project last year to install crossing gates at the crossing over the summer.
+Town Manager Gary Carsten told Denver7 that the Colorado Public Utilities Commission approved a project to install crossing gates at the crossing over the summer.
+The crossing gates are scheduled for construction sometime later this year.